John Oszajca

-John Oszajca (pronounced OH-ZSA-KUH; born May 8, 1974) is an American singer-songwriter born in Hawaii.
+John Oszajca (born May 8, 1974) is an American singer-songwriter.

 Early life

 Oszajca was born and raised in Waimanalo, Hawaii.

 After relocating to Los Angeles, Oszajca became a part of the Los Angeles music scene.

 Career

 He was signed to Interscope Records for whom he released his debut album, From There to Here, and later to Warner Bros.
 Records, for whom he released First Sign of Anything.
-Oszajca's third album, Elephant Graveyard was released in March 2007 on Dreamy Draw Records.
-John's as yet untitled fourth album was expected to be released in 2018.
+Oszajca's third album, Elephant Graveyard was released in 2007 on Dreamy Draw Records.

 He also appeared in the films Dead and Breakfast, Other Peoples Parties, America Speaks Out; and the television program, ER.

 Personal life

-John was engaged to Lisa Marie Presley from winter 1999 to spring 2001.
-He became engaged to Keshama Jane in 2009, and the couple soon married.
-They had their first child in 2010, followed by a second in 2012.
-They recently bought the property in New Zealand where Oszajca's wife grew up, and continue to split their time between Los Angeles and New Zealand.
+John was engaged to Lisa Marie Presley from 1999 to 2001.
+He is now married to Keshama Jane O'Donnell, with whom he has three children: River (b.
+2010), Winter (b.
+2012) and Rainey (b.
+2019).
+The couple bought the property in New Zealand where Oszajca's wife grew up, and continue to split their time between Los Angeles and New Zealand.